-During Due's tenure as chief diversity advisor, CNN was honored with significant industry honors that reflected her leadership.
-In 2007, CNN received the “Best Practices Award” from the National Association of Black Journalists (NABJ) for exemplary work in covering issues "of great significance to the black community or the African Diaspora and/or for efforts in increasing diversity among newsroom staff and management."
-In 2009, CNN received the Corporate Diversity Award from the American Institute of Managing Diversity.
-CNN was also featured that year for its diversity best practices in a white paper by the Newspaper Association of America for redefining “diversity initiatives in the 21st century” and for using diversity “to help shape strategy, attract new customers, and increase revenue.”
-In 2010, CNN was honored by the Equality Forum with an International Business Leadership Award for its commitment to a diverse society and workforce and “for reporting with distinction issues about the gay, lesbian, bisexual and transgender communities” and by the Lawyers’ Committee for Civil Rights Under Law for its “unwavering commitment to diversity and...timely and incisive coverage of issues impacting minorities and underserved communities.”
+CNN’s DEI efforts have been recognized with significant industry honors that reflect Due’s leadership.
+In 2007, CNN received the “Best Practices Award” from NABJ for exemplary work in covering issues of great significance to the Black community or the African Diaspora and/or for efforts in increasing diversity among newsroom staff and management.
+CNN was featured in 2009 for its diversity best practices in a white paper by the Newspaper Association of America for redefining “diversity initiatives in the 21st century” and for using diversity “to help shape strategy, attract new customers, and increase revenue.”
+In 2010, CNN was honored by the Equality Forum with an International Business Leadership Award for its commitment to a diverse society and workforce and “for reporting with distinction issues about the gay, lesbian, bisexual and transgender communities” and by the Lawyers’ Committee for Civil Rights Under Law for its “unwavering commitment to diversity and incisive coverage of issues impacting minorities and underserved communities.”

 Due earned a bachelor’s degree in psychology from Harvard and Radcliffe Colleges and a master’s degree in psychology from the University of Sussex in England by studying race relations and organizational culture under a Rotary International Ambassadorial Scholarship.
 She earned her law degree from Cornell Law School, specializing in international legal affairs.
 She is a 2017 graduate of the NAMIC Executive Leadership Development Program (ELDP) at the University of Virginia Darden School of Business.